build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 Deploying the stack
 ```

-Once the bootstrapping has completed, we are ready to deploy all the infrastructure.
+Once the bootstrapping has completed, we're ready to deploy all the infrastructure.
 Run the following:

 ```bash
 cdk deploy